Brandin Cooks Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Season Stats

+- So far this season, 24.7% of the 481 passes thrown by his team have gone Cooks' way.

-- Cooks (nine red zone targets) has been the recipient of 19.1% of his team's 47 red zone pass attempts.
+- With nine targets in the red zone this season, Cooks has been on the receiving end of 19.1% of his team's 47 red zone pass attempts.

 - The Texans, who rank 30th in the NFL in points scored, have attempted a pass 56.4% of the time while opting for the ground attack 43.6% of the time.